loudinb/20CS2023/docs/programming-assignments/assignment-2/assignment-2.md

 2. Initiating a quiz session
 3. Presenting questions to the user
 4. Accepting and processing user answers
-5. Displaying feedback and progress
+5. Displaying feedback

-The CLI application is responsible for the user interaction flow and integrates with the underlying ARS library to manage the adaptive review process.
+The CLI application is responsible for the user interaction flow and integrates with the underlying ARS library.

 ## Adaptive Review System (ARS) Library

-The ARS is an internal library that implements the core functionality of the adaptive review process.
-It uses a hybrid spaced repetition system designed for effective single-session review.
-The ARS combines principles of adaptive learning and interval-based repetition to enhance retention by dynamically adjusting review priorities based on performance.
+The ARS is an internal library that implements the core functionality of the adaptive learning process.
+It uses a hybrid spaced repetition system designed for effective single-session review, combined with the principle of interval-based repetition to enhance retention by dynamically adjusting question priorities based on performance.

-### Key Components of ARS:

-1. **ARController**: Manages the overall flow of the quiz session.
-2. **BoxManager**: Handles the organization of questions into different "boxes" based on the user's performance.
-3. **Box**: Represents a category of questions (e.g., missed, unasked, correctly answered once).
-5. **Question**: Defines different types of questions (e.g., true/false, short answer).

 ### How ARS Works